Michelle-W-M/NodeRED-Photon-Temperature-MonitoringAndPrediction/README.md

 ## Hardware:
 * Particle Photon with connected LM35 temperature sensor, connected to your device's WiFi network (Photon is programmed on Particle IDE **this code not included**)

 Enter your device details in the `SSE device` nodes.
-If using another sensor like an Arduino or Raspberry Pi, the sensor input nodes will have to be changed
+If using another device like an Arduino or Raspberry Pi, the sensor input nodes will have to be changed to match your device.

 ##  Software:
 * IFTTT account